sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

     "{{top-up-confirmation}}"
   ],
   "messages": [
-    "Your new balance is {{$currency topped-up-account.balance 'USD'}}" ]
+    "Your new balance is {{$currency top-up-response.balance 'USD'}}" ]
 }
 ```

-Press the **[Save]** button, and test.
+Press the **[Save]** button and test.

 **Test**

-Go through the chat conversation, and say **Yes** when you get asked to confirm.
+Go through the chat conversation, and say **"Yes"** when you get asked to confirm.

-The chatbot should respond should execute the **Top Up** API call and respond with an updated balance value.
+The chatbot should execute the **Top-Up** API call and respond with updated balance value.
 It should be increased by the amount specified in the first step.